Registration Deadline: Friday, May 4th

 * Classes held on early dismissal days will be held at their regularly scheduled time.

 Come explore nature after school!
 Build homes for chipmunks and collect an acorn feast!
-Dig in the snow in search of hidden creatures!
+Dig in the dirt in search of salamanders!
 Investigate why Daddy Longlegs are not spiders!
 Learn bird calls and go on a migration journey!
+Discover colors hidden in spring flowers.
 We will use hands-on exploration activities, active movement and play, crafts, and stories to investigate the natural world around us.
 We will be outside and moving as we explore and take full advantage of the Baker campus, including the Sanctuary!
-Students will spend as much time as possible outside, so please bring proper clothing for the Winter weather.
+Students will spend as much time as possible outside, so please bring proper clothing for the spring weather (waterproof boots are recommended).
 Each week, children will bring home a small project and a handout that includes factual information, additional exploration activities, and suggested books and websites.
-Come discover the wonders of Winter with us!
+Come discover the wonders of spring with us!

 Join Curious Creatures and their staff of professional exhibitors for an educational program designed to be fun and interesting with an emphasis on teaching respect and appreciation for all animals.
 Kids will learn about the animals and, if appropriate, they can touch and hold them.
 We include interesting facts and stories about our creatures in an educational and entertaining environment.
 Animals shown at a Curious Creatures event will include the following: Alligators, frogs, lizards, arachnids, turtles, rabbits, snakes, chinchillas, flying squirrels, ferrets, bearded dragons and many more!